Bruc3U/Divorce_Analysis/README.md

 It is pretty accurate but the main issue is the number of features, we do have 53 independent variables.<br>
-It could lead to overfitting the data.
+It could lead to overfitting.

 ### B/Principal Component Analysis